Trump: 19M Barrels Moved Through Strait of Hormuz Amid Iran Deal Talks

 Ships fired upon by Iran None

-How will this significant overnight volume movement impact global oil prices in the short term?
+How will the significant increase in oil transit volume impact global crude prices in the coming week?

 dislike